 Finally, the logo on the barrels has some similarity to the familiar Kikkoman brand logo.
 In 1782 Saheiji Mogi, head of Mogi-sa shoyu, gave his soy sauce the brand name Kikkoman, in three characters.
 Interestingly Japanese Trademark Law was not established until 1884.
 Later, in 1917, Noda Shoyu Co.
 Ltd. (forerunner to Kikkoman) was founded in Noda through the merger of eight family companies.
 It is my understanding that the Kikkoman Brand logo with the kikko hexagon symbol was of this time; perhaps Kikkoman Corporation know the exact date of their brand logo?

 The style of the Kikkoman brand logo, is a kikko hexagon symbol with the inset character for 10,000 萬.
-Using the same analogy, could the Fengtian Soy Garden casks have been called ‘Kikkofeng’ (Chinese) or ‘Kikkohou’ (Japanese) meaning ‘longevity with service’ or ‘long service’?
+Using the same analogy, could the Fengtian Soy Garden casks have been called ‘Kikkofeng’ (in Mandarin) or ‘Kikkohou’ (in Japanese) meaning ‘longevity with service’ or ‘long service’?

 Perhaps the history of Fengtian Soy Garden is lost?
 But the story about two soy sauce casks, circa 1900s from Fengtian Soy Garden, Shenyang: one buried in Shenyang and the other found in London, is a somewhat fascinating mystery.